Best tax-free cash ISAs 2022

 Can you have two ISAs at the same time?

 You can have more than one cash ISA, but you can only open or pay into one each year.
-Note that you can pay into more than one type of ISA each year (e.g. a cash ISA and a stocks and shares ISA), just not two cash ISAs.
+Note that you can pay into more than one type of ISA each year (e.g. a cash ISA and a Stocks & Shares ISA), just not two cash ISAs.

-You can also switch from one ISA to another if you spot a higher interest rate with another provider – just check that the new ISA allows transfers and your current bank isn't going to charge you a penalty for withdrawing the money (if you have a fixed-rate ISA).
+You can also switch from one ISA to another if you spot a higher interest rate with another provider.
+But you should check that the new ISA allows transfers and your current bank isn't going to charge you a penalty for withdrawing the money (if you have a fixed-rate ISA).